ShadowHunt3r76/V20/docs/sensitivity-analysis/BranchAndBoundSensitivityAnalysis.md

 ### Constraint Sensitivity
 - The knapsack constraint is binding (slack = 0)
 - The dual value of 2.00 indicates that increasing the knapsack capacity by 1 unit would improve the objective by 2.00 (in the LP relaxation)
+- The RHS range shows that this rate holds for capacity between 10.00 and 15.00

 ## Important Notes
 1. **LP Relaxation vs. Integer Solution**: The LP-based analysis is performed on the relaxation at the best node, which may differ from the integer solution.